concon2015/Book-Reviews/PowerShell in a Month of Lunches/cheatsheet.md

 ## Chapter 5

 **PowerShell Providers**
-A PowerShell provider allows commmand line access to data and components of the ssytem that wouldn't otehrtwise be accessible.
+A PowerShell provider allows commmand line access to data and components of the system that wouldn't otehrtwise be accessible.

 `Get-PSProvider`
 ```